GustavoVargasHakim/DeepGA/README.md

 The Multi-Objective version of DeepGA, **MODeepGA.py**, contains the necessary adjustments for DeepGA to work with two objective functions.
 Notice that, when the Wang encoding is utilized, the programs for single- and multi-objective Neuroevolution are **WangDeepGA.py** and **MOWang.py**.
 In both cases, the configuration needs little to no changes.

-The configuration parameters of DeepGA are:
+The user-available parameters of DeepGA are:

 ```
 lr = 1e-4 #Learning rate